 Imagine us further down the path of evolution.

-What a shame it would be to have come this far, only to let the greed of a few bury us alive.
+What a shame it would be to have come this far, only to let the greed of a few bury us all.